Skip Global navigation and goto content

 ADA

 For questions regarding the Americans with Disabilities Act (ADA) regarding the specific requirements for swimming pools, please contact your local building department.
-You may also find further information regarding these requirements at the following links: http://www.ada.gov/qa_existingpools_titleIII.htm and http://www.ada.gov/pools_2010.htm.
+You may also find further information regarding these requirements at the following links: Accessibility Requirements for Existing Pools at Hotels and other Public Accomodations and ADA Requirements: Accessible Pools Means of Entry and Exit.

 For more information on public swimming pools in the State of Florida, please visit https://www.floridahealth.gov/environmental-health/swimming-pools/index.html.